 Math requirement for admission to Year 1

 To be admissible to Year 1 of the BCom program, you must have completed or be in the process of completing Senior Level Math.
 If you are completing a BC high school curriculum, the required math is Principles of Mathematics 12 or Pre-Calculus 12 (Foundations of Mathematics 12 and Calculus 12 are NOT acceptable substitutes).
 Detailed information can be found at you.ubc.ca/applying-ubc.
-While not a factor in the admissions decision, many students find that taking a secondary school calculus course helps them succeed in our first year Math course; it is strongly recommended.
+Many students find that taking a secondary school calculus course helps them succeed in our first year Math course; it is strongly recommended.